 Jupyteo also provides the ability to search spatial data services by using functions placed in the side panel toolbar.
 After indicating the area and entering search parameters, a user will get a result in the form of ranges of found materials visualized as a graphic layer on the map.
 Each object representing the single range has attributes that allow to read metadata of the material and download or connect it to one’s own algorithm.

 As already mentioned, a user of Jupyteo gets his own virtual environment, which gives the possibility of quite extensive interference and control over the installed software components.
 It is possible to switch to terminal view at any time, which gives direct access to the virtual system shell.
 One then can add or remove libraries on which Jupyteo is based and customize the system’s functionality to suit a user’s needs.
 A user can also make other changes within the installed applications or additions of the system platform itself and configure it for strictly defined needs.
 Jupyteo has a built-in text editor through which a user can make changes to any file saved on his account.
 All files can be freely downloaded, placed on the server or shared with other users.

 Jupyteo is intended for advanced users since, due to the programming-based approach, it offers immense opportunities to work with data, to process and modify it.
 Thanks to an access to the shell it is also highly flexible, allowing free configuration.
 Although it is an online tool placed in a virtual operating system and accessible via a web browser, working with it is similar to working with a desktop application.

 If you want to use the service, please go to www.jupyteo.com and register using your Github account.
-As part of the Jupyteo offer, a user can get free trial access to a fully functional platform.
-In near future a paid version will be available allowing unlimited use of the Jupyteo environment.
+As part of the Jupyteo offer, a user can get free trial access to a fully functional platform, and a paid access allowing unlimited use of the Jupyteo environment.